spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 As you can see, it's also possible to import an existing Terraform state at this point, which is useful for users who want to upgrade their previous Terraform workflow.

 !!! info
-    If you're using Spacelift to manage your stack, do not specify any [Terraform backend](https://www.terraform.io/docs/backends/index.html) whatsoever.
+    If you're using Spacelift to manage your stack, do not specify any [Terraform backend](https://www.terraform.io/docs/backends/index.html){: rel="nofollow"} whatsoever.
 The one-off config will be dynamically injected into every [run](../../concepts/run/) and [task](../../concepts/run/task.md).

 ## Do.
 Or do not.
 There is no try.